-Amr although he was the conqueror of Egypt found his courage failing in him in such a sacrilegious War as he was not wag-ing on behalf of "the rebellion faction," and despaired of the result, after seeing the tuin which the fighting had so far taken, tuin which the ignting had so far taken, if he had to remain content with putting his faction claims merely to the arbitrament of the sword.
+Amr although he was the conqueror of Egypt found his courage failing in him in such a sacrilegious War as he was not waging on behalf of "the rebellion faction, and despaired of the result, after seeing the tuin which the fighting had so far taken, if he had to remain content with putting his faction claims merely to the arbitrament of the sword.
 He, therefore, bethought himself of another kind of arbitrament, and exchanged stratagem for strategy.
-Knowing that Ali's supporters included a large number of ignorant people who were inclined towards perveise fanaticism, he caused copies of the Quran to be tied to the lances of his soldiery and demanded arbitration in the name of the Holy book.
+Knowing that Ali's supporters included a large number of ignorant people were inclined towards perveise fanaticism, he caused copies of the Quran to be tied to the lances of his soldiery and demanded arbitration in the name of the Holy book.
 Hazrat Ali whose respect for the Quran none could improve upon, was inclined to ignore this mock-religious appeal, and he argued with these fanatics.
-Telling them the whole thing was a ruse he claimed to be "the speaking Quran" himself, as he could well claim, being the accepted repository of the tradition Islam.
-When nothing could convert these people, he agreed to abide by the result of the arbitration, and while Amr himself was nominated by the Beni Umaiyya, Ali nominated by the Beni Umai nominated Abdullah-ibn-Al-Abbas. the rebellious faction demurred, on the ground of Hazrat Abdulla being a cousin of Ali and a Bani Hashim, while even an Amr-ibn-Al-Abbas could claim that he no relation of Muawiya and this challenge to Ali's nomination was supported by the fanatics of his own side.
+Telling them the whole thing was a ruse he claimed to be "the speaking Quran" himself, as he could well claim, heing the accepted repository of the tradition of Islam.
+When nothing could convert these people, he agreed to abide by the result of the arbitration, and while Amr himself was nominated by the Beni Umaiyya, Ali nominated Abdullah-ibn-Al-Abbas. the rebellious faction demurred, on the ground of Hazrat Abdulla being a cousin of Ali and a Bani Hashim, while even an Amr-ibn-Al-Abbas could claim that he was no relation of Muawiya and this challenge to Ali's nomination was supported by the fanatics of his own side.
 It was then that Abu Musa Ashari was nominated by Alı And yet so perverse were these ignorant fanatics on his side that now they turned round and accused Ali of having made a man an arbitrator in a dispute between

-Muslim and Muslim when the Quran had declared ("there is no Government also judgment but God's) twelve thousand immediately deserted him; but when Abdullah-ibn-Al-Abbas a prince among traditionists, was sent by Hazrat Ali to explain things to them, with instructions to base his arguments mostly on the Traditions of the prophet, as they were the best commentary of the Quran 8,000 reverted to their sworn allegiance, but the remaining 4,000 deserted finally, and became the Kharijees that Sunnis and Shias alike reprobate, but whom Mr. Kennedy has been pleased to give the honourable and topical cognomen of "non-co-operators"
+Muslim and Muslim when the Quran had Hamid" and for evidence he reproduces a declared ("there is no Government God's) twelve judgment but him; deserted thousand immediately but when Abdullah_ibn-Al-Abbas prince among traditionists, was sent by Hazrat Ali to explain things to them, with instructions to have his arguments mostly on the Traditions of the prophet, as they were the hest commentary of the Quran 8,000 reverted to their sworn allegiance, but the remaining 4,000 deserted hnally, and became the Kharijees that Sunnis and Slias alike reprobate, but whom Mr. Kennedy has been pleased to give the honourable and topical cognomen of "nonco-operators "